Skip to content

 ‘Product of USA’ food labeling has been an area of frustration for a while now.
 Industry leaders have been advocating for more transparency in the voluntary labeling requirements for years, as many consumers believed it meant that the product they were buying was born, raised, and processed in the U.S. While this may have been true for some, in its prior form, ‘Product of USA’ labels simply meant it was only processed in the United States.

-In 2021, the USDA provided statistical evidence that this country-of-origin labeling system created confusion for a majority of consumers, with as much as 63 percent incorrectly identifying what ‘Product of USA’ means.
+In 2021, the USDA provided statistical evidence that this country-of-origin labeling system created confusion for a majority of consumers, with as many as 63 percent incorrectly identifying what ‘Product of USA’ means.

 The What